Subscribe to our newsletter

 What is the procedure for moving the CO2?
 How big is the storage well?

-- The dedicated injection well is capable of handling all Labs volume.
+- The dedicated injection well is capable of handling all Alpha volume.

 - Alberta has a long history and strong regulatory expertise in the management of the subsurface injection, disposal and permanent sequestration of CO₂.